carmenioanamihaila/SimpleCalculator/README.md

 handles the form with 2 inputs (which are validated as integers) and 3 buttons for each available operation (plus, multiplication and division).

-I created an extra class for handling the 3 operations, taking into consideration the case for division by 0, in which case an exception will be thrown.
+I created a class (SimpleCalculator) for handling the 3 operations, taking into consideration the case for division by 0, in which case an exception will be thrown.
+The class implements an Interface which should be a model, in case I want other implementations for Calculator.
+I also create a Factory class that will just create an object of SimpleCalculator class.

-I also created some basic unit tests for each operation.
+I also created some basic unit tests for each operation for class SimpleCalculator and a test class for the Factory, which will test the creation of the SimpleCalculator.